Large-scale network motif analysis using compression: MDL Motif analysis

-\paragraph{Pruning the list of instances} Since our code accepts any list of motif instances, we are free to take the list $\cal M$ and remove instances before passing it to the motif code, effectively discounting instances of the motif.
-This can often improve compression, as storing the rewiring information for instances with high exdegrees may cost more than we gain from removing them from the graph.
-We sort $\cal M$ by exdegree and search for the value $c$ for which compressing the graph with only the first $c$ elements of $\cal M$ gives the lowest codelength.

-The codelength $L^\text{motif}$ as a function of $c$ is roughly unimodal, which means that a ternary search should give us a good value of $c$ while reducing the number of times we have to compute the full codelength.
-We use a \emph{Fibonacci search} \citep{kiefer1953sequential}, an elegant variation on ternary search requiring only one sample per recursion.
+The codelength $L^\text{motif}$ as a function of $c$ is roughly unimodal, so we use a \emph{Fibonacci search} \cite{kiefer1953sequential} to find a good value of $c$ while reducing the number of times we have to compute the full codelength.

-\paragraph{Implementation} The \textbf{template} part of the code can be time and memory intensive to compute for large graphs, as it involves creating a copy of the data.
-For any given $L^\text{base}$, we can create a specific implementation which computes the codelength required for storing the template graph without constructing $H$ explicitly.
-This will speed up the computation of the code at the expense of creating a new implementation for each new null model.
-We use such specific implementations for our three null models.

-More precisely, since we would like to operate efficiently on very large graphs, with a relatively low number of motif instances, we would like to avoid, where possible, operations requiring a full pass over the entire graph.
-We do this by storing the parameters of the null model (either the degree sequence or the size and number of links) for the complete graph, and computing how they change when the template graph is created.
-We can do this with a loop over the motif instances, computing directly how the model parameters change.
-Since the parameters determine the codelength, this is all we need to determine the number of bits required to store the template graph.
-In this computation we must make sure also to compute which links of the template graph become multiple links, and how many external links connect to each node within the motif.